How We Source Exceptional String Instruments Worldwide

 As a core component of his European tour, Ceile will collaborate directly with Swiss Wood Solutions near Zurich to refine the custom milling and implementation of Sonowood®—an all-natural material made from sustainably harvested, domestic European spruce, maple, and beech compressed via high-tech thermo hydromechanical processing to achieve spectacular tonal velocity and density.

-Furthermore, Ceile will join design expert Boris Haug to deliver a specialized presentation at the School of Violin Making in Markneukirchen.
-The masterclass will educate the next generation of European luthiers on how Vermont Violins successfully deploys zero-petroleum ebony alternatives like GaiaTone (constructed from 100% recycled post-consumer paper waste bound by cashew-nut shell liquid bio-resins) and Ebonprex across our globally acclaimed V. Richelieu line.
+Furthermore, Ceile will join design expert Boris Haug to deliver these ebony-alternative materials to the School of Violin Making in Markneukirchen.
+There, the next generation of European luthiers will learn how Vermont Violin, Swiss Wood Solutions, and others successfully deploy zero-petroleum ebony alternatives like GaiaTone (constructed from 100% recycled post-consumer paper waste bound by cashew-nut shell liquid bio-resins) and Ebonprex across our globally acclaimed V. Richelieu line.

 By demanding rigorous benchmarking for both our traditional imported acoustic instruments and our domestic material innovations, Vermont Violins ensures that every instrument leaving our shop is structurally sound, culturally rich, and built to outlive its player.

 *This article was released by Vermont Violins on May 29, 2026.
-For media inquiries, catalog access, or scheduling availability regarding our imported instrument collections, contact us directly at info@vermontviolins.com*
+For media inquiries, product information access, or scheduling availability regarding our imported instrument collections, contact us directly at info@vermontviolins.com* or text us at 802 648 6371

 SOURCINGOren Kronick